-Last but not the least, keep the house clutter free.
+Last but not the least, keep the house clutter-free.
 Clutter is the main reason negative energy stagnants and lingers around the house.
 A cluttered space represents a cluttered mind.
-Decluttering and Tidying up every part of the house and avoid obstacles in common areas and hallways.
+Decluttering and Tidying up every part of the house and avoiding obstacles in common areas and hallways.

 Whether scientifically proven or not, there’s no harm in organizing and attracting high vibrations into our homes.
-We hope the above mentioned Feng shui tips will bring happiness, comfort and prosperity in your homes and your lives.
+We hope the above-mentioned Feng shui tips will bring happiness, comfort, and prosperity to your homes and your lives.
 Remember that energy from one person is easily spread to the other.
-Focus on personal growth and well-being and incorporate Feng shui for home to bring in balance and tranquility!
+Focus on personal growth and well-being and incorporate Feng shui for the home to bring in balance and tranquility!